bright/new-www/_posts/2018-02-28-react-native-custom-ios-build-configurations.md

 #### Debug vs Release

 Debug configuration builds the complete symbolic debug information without any code optimizations to facilitate debugging applications.
-In Release configuration code execution is optimized and symbolic information is not included in build which results in smaller size of the final executable.
+In Release configuration code execution is optimized and symbolic information is not included in build which results in a smaller size of the final executable.
 Release builds will execute faster although due to compiler optimizations you can expect differences in memory layout or initialization which might result in so-called "Release-only" bugs.

 #### Run build configuration

-Above steps are enough to set up new build configurations in native development.
+The steps presented above steps are enough to set up new build configurations in a native development.
 To run the app in build configuration open **scheme** and change Run build configuration:

 ![image](/images/react-native-custom-ios-build-configurations/select-build-configuration.png)